Karen Burns (academic): Australian & New Zealand Journal of Art

-Burns edited four issues of this publication, which is the journal of the Art Association of Australia & New Zealand between 2004 and 2006.
+Burns edited four issues of this publication, which is the journal of the Art Association of Australia and New Zealand (AAANZ) between 2004 and 2006.

 Editorial boards

 Burns also sits on the editorial boards of a number of academic journals: Fabrications (journal of SAHANZ), Interstices, Ultima Thule and Architectural Theory Review..
 She has been a contributing editor to Architecture Australia.

 Criticism

 Architectural criticism by Burns has been published in a range of professional journals including Architecture Australia, Architectural Review Australia, Monument and Landscape Architecture Australia.